sebatey/cis298assignment4/README.md

 Optional Extra Credit:

-* Use SQLite database in place of CSV / Web Service
+* Use an SQLite database as the data source for the application
 * Pre-load SQLite database with data from Web Service

 ### Notes